 Looking for a fall salad to meet your clean eating goals?
-You should try our spinach apple salad!
+Our spinach apple salad is the perfect choice!
+It looks amazing, tastes fantastic, and is really good for you--plus, it's served warm.

 - Greens: spinach